devriesewouter89/LDES_TO_PG/README.md

 |AGENTS | agent list|
 |EXHIBITIONS|list of exhibitions (restricted to Design Museum Gent )|

+## installation

+### python environment

+`pip install -r requirements.txt`

+### actor-init-ldes-client

+This repo makes use of the actor-init-ldes-client library. see [https://github.com/CoGhent/api-docs-tooling/wiki/TOOLING](https://github.com/CoGhent/api-docs-tooling/wiki/TOOLING) for installation.

+### postgresql environment

+In order to insert the data into a postgresql database, you must first install postgresql and create a database.
+Based on the [connection string](https://hasura.io/learn/database/postgresql/installation/postgresql-connection-string/) you can then insert the captured data into the postgresql database.

 ## USAGE

 | Parameter | Description | Possible values |